5 new books to read this week

 Fiction

-1. Killing Time by Alan Bennett is published in hardback by Faber & Faber, priced £10 (ebook £7.99).
-Available now
+1. Murder Island by James Patterson and Brian Sitts is published in hardback by Century, priced £20 (ebook £10.99).
+Available November 21

-'Bennett is possibly the single most influential writer of his generation' Craig Brown

-The inimitable Alan Bennett returns with a gift of a new short story, Killing Time.
+A book which opens with a couple running for their lives through an underground tunnel, pursued by operatives from a Russian school for killers, can only be the latest thriller from master storyteller James Patterson.
+After recent collaborations with Bill Clinton, Dolly Parton and Michael Crichton, he has teamed up with creative director and TV writer Brian Sitts for Murder Island, with much of the action taking place on a desert island in the middle of the Atlantic – which is anything but peaceful and safe.
+Professor-turned-crime-fighter Brandt ‘Doc’ Savage and his girlfriend Kira Sunlight manage to flee from the underground tunnel, but not from danger – particularly as Kira is a top target.
+The couple are separated, leading Doc to a frantic search, taking him from the coast of Brazil to the jungles of the Congo.
+It’s hugely impressive that Murder Island is a sea change from some of Patterson’s creations such as Alex Cross and the Women’s Murder Club – and it confirms his position as one of the most popular authors of all time.

 8/10

-2. Ink Ribbon Red by Alex Pavesi is published in hardback by Michael Joseph, priced £18.99 (ebook £7.99).
+2. The Party by Tessa Hadley is published in hardback by Jonathan Cape, priced £12.99 (ebook £6.99).
 Available now

-The "Master Puppeteer" is back.
-Happy Publication Day @pavesi_alex.
-The brilliantly twisty INK RIBBON RED is out TODAY with @MichaelJBooks pic.twitter.com/bSDOFKRRKg
+We’re thrilled that THE PARTY by the inimitable Tessa Hadley is published today ❄️

+'Tessa Hadley is one of our finest chroniclers, and this novella is a glimmering, sensuous addition to her supremely elegant oeuvre’ Financial Times

 7/10